Finance, housing and unemployment worries during the coronavirus pandemic

 Whatever is happening to you, or to us, there is an impact on our mental health.
 For now, the best thing to do is to focus on the here and now, this minute.

-We are in the first phase of an emergency – lots of people are coming to terms with a rapidly changing situation.
+Even though we are moving into the next phase of the pandemic – lots of people are still coming to terms with the rapidly changing situation.
 It may seem today that the problem you are facing with your bills, your landlord, your childcare or your job is unsolvable.

 Everyday there are new solutions – from government, from our communities, and from the businesses in our lives.
 Sometimes we must find a way to take a breath, look at the issue from a different angle, and reach out.
 There isn’t always an answer today - but the only way is through.